INJURED IN ACCIDENT DO I HAVE A CASE?

 INJURY COMPENSATION THRESHOLD IN MN

 No Fault benefits after a MN car accident injury are automatic, but additional compensation for other things like pain and suffering depends on how injured you are.
 Part of the No-Fault law in Minnesota is the requirement that you meet a certain threshold before you have a case for additional compensation after an auto accident.
 Basically, to meet this threshold and qualify for additional compensation, you must either have had $4,000 in medical expenses, a 60 day disability, or a permanent injury.
 Sometimes you will meet this threshold immediately if there is a bad crash and serious injury requiring urgent treatment.
 However, in many cases you will not know how serious your injury is until days or weeks after the car accident.
+There will be questions and legal issues that come up more immediately.
+Fortunately, you can call our office and discuss your case with a car accident lawyer even before you know the full extent of your injuries.

 CALL OUR CAR ACCIDENT LAWYERS FOR A FREE CONSULTATION